Weight Loss: Effective Dietary Rebalancing

 • Include foods rich in water (cucumbers, melons, oranges)

-• Limit sugary and caffeinated drinks which can dehydrate your body.
+• Limit sugary and caffeinated drinks that can dehydrate your body.

 How to implement a dietary rebalancing?